muzzley/yun-muzzley-lock/README.md

-# Arduino Yun Muzzley Lock #
+# Arduino YÚN Muzzley Lock #

-This repo contains the code for the Arduino Yun - Muzzley Lock project.
+This repo contains the code for the Arduino YÚN - Muzzley Lock project.

-To take part of the Arduino Yun IoT capabilities, this project uses the new Arduino Ciao platform and the Muzzley Cloud to interact wih the "outside world"
+To take part of the Arduino YÚN IoT capabilities, this project uses the new Arduino Ciao platform and the Muzzley Cloud to interact wih the "outside world"